-In a fall 2000 letter to university staff, HR discussed the establishment of a Staff Council which would represent the interests of all staff on a variety of workplace-related issues and have elected repersentatives from across the campus.
+In a fall 2000 letter to university staff, HR discussed the establishment of a Staff Council which would represent the interests of all staff on a variety of workplace-related issues and have elected representatives from across the campus.
 The Associate Vice President for Human Resources, Kyle Cavanaugh, indicated that in his prior positions at Rice and Vanderbilt Universities, he had worked closely with staff councils to ensure communication between staff and the university.

-Goals & Purposes
+Goals & Purpose

-- To serve as a representative advisory council
+- Serve as a representative advisory council;

-- To present recommendations to university leadership
+- Present recommendations to university leadership; and

-- To provide nominations to university standing committees
+- Provide nominations to university standing committees.

 Staff Council Representatives are nominated and elected by eligible staff members at the university into one of approximately 70 Staff Council districts.
 These districts follow the general UT Austin organizational structure, first by Vice-President portfolio, then by Dean.
 The districts are designed so there will be a Staff Council Representative for roughly every 100 employees.